Monuments in Haiti

 Here are some popular Haitian monuments in Haitian and in various places around the world

-<P>The hatless drummer boy represents Henri Christophe, the future king of Haiti, who was just 12 when he served in Savannah.</P>
+The next time you visit the Haitian monument in Franklin Square in Savannah, Georgia, pay close attention.
+The hatless drummer boy in the monument represents Henri Christophe, the future king of Haiti, who was just 12 when he served in Savannah.

-Haitian Monument in Savannah GA
+Haitian Monument in Franklin Square, Savannah Georgia

 Citadelle Laferriere